Let it be known that little live but lies,

 Declare their souls, let children know, live after.

-We are busy working to bring Dylan Thomas's "Let it be known" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "Let it be known" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Let it be known" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.